Frequently asked questions about

 Is the bike tour easy for everyone?

-The tours are only about 15 till 18 kilometers long and take about 3,5 hours.
+The tours are only about 15 to 18 kilometers long and take about 3,5 hours.
 We ride at a gentle pace with enough time for taking photos.
 Berlin is a flat city.
 So as long as you know how to ride a bike, anyone of any fitness level can handle the whole ride without getting too tired.

 When should I be at the meeting point?